‘Massive spending cuts will still be needed’ despite Chancellor’s U-turn

 Think tank experts said the Government’s mini-budget plans will still leave the UK’s public finances on an unsustainable path.

-The Chancellor’s U-turn on his plans to axe the 45p tax rate will do little to ease the pressure on the UK’s public finances and the mammoth spending cuts needed to get borrowing back on track, think tank experts have warned.
+The Chancellor’s U-turn on his plans to axe the 45p tax rate will do little to ease the pressure on the UK’s public finances and the mini-budget plans will still help the richest households the most, think tank experts have warned.

-Paul Johnson, director of the Institute for Fiscal Studies (IFS), said the about-turn on Kwasi Kwarteng’s decision to scrap the 45% rate on earnings over £150,000 is the “smallest part” of the mini-budget, representing around £2 billion of the £45 billion in tax cuts.
+Paul Johnson, director of the Institute for Fiscal Studies (IFS), said the cut to the 45% rate on earnings over £150,000 was the “smallest part” of the mini-budget, representing around £2 billion of the £45 billion in tax cuts.

-He warned the move will not prevent the Government from putting the UK’s already creaking public finances on an “unsustainable footing”.
+He warned the about-turn will not prevent the Government from putting the UK’s already creaking public finances on an “unsustainable footing” and said mammoth spending cuts will still be needed.

 “This U turn has, in itself, essentially no effect on fiscal sustainability.”

-“We are pretty confident that on current tax and spending plans, the Government is on course to have an unsustainable fiscal policy… so from that point of view, it’s pretty much as we were.”
+Lalitha Try, researcher at the Resolution Foundation, said: “The top are still the main winners, and the scale of spending cuts required to pay for them is largely unaffected.

-He added that by the fiscal statement on November 23, Mr Kwarteng “needs to have come up with something fairly convincing about how he’s going to get the public finances on to a sustainable footing, whether that involves undoing some more of those tax cuts or some additional tax rises or something fairly dramatic on the spending side”.
+“Despite today’s U-turn, the richest 5% of households still stand to gain far more than the entire bottom half of the income distribution combined.”

-Torsten Bell, chief executive of the Resolution Foundation think tank, said that while the U-turn will help with internal and wider political pressure on the Government, it “doesn’t change the big picture of a £40 billion package of unfunded tax cuts which drove the market reaction” or avoid the “big spending cuts that will follow”.
+The think tank’s chief executive Torsten Bell also warned that while the U-turn will help with internal and wider political pressure on the Government, it “doesn’t change the big picture of a £40 billion package of unfunded tax cuts which drove the market reaction” or avoid the “big spending cuts that will follow”.

-Mr Bell had called Mr Kwarteng’s mini-budget “the biggest unforced economic policy error of my lifetime”.
+He called Mr Kwarteng’s mini-budget “the biggest unforced economic policy error of my lifetime” in the wake of the market reaction.

 Last week, the Resolution Foundation said the Government may be forced to return to the type of spending cuts not seen since the days when George Osborne was Conservative chancellor.